ruuda/rcl/docs/strings.md

 # Strings

 RCL has multiple forms of string literals.
-String literals in RCL support string interpolation and are most similar to those in Python, with some inspiration from Nix and Rust.
-All json strings are valid in RCL[^1].
+String literals in <abbr>RCL</abbr>
+support string interpolation and are most similar to those in Python, with some inspiration from Nix and Rust.
+All json strings are valid in <abbr>RCL</abbr>[^1].

 Strings can be quoted with double quotes: